AlexSaeChao/taskmaster/README.md

 ## Daily Changes

 2023/08/28
+- App was introduced to the Google Play Store!
+- ScreenShot captured to show app is still under review.
 - Introduced Teams as entities owned by tasks.
 - Enhanced **Add Task Form** to include team selection.
 - Updated **Settings Page** to include team selection, which filters tasks displayed on the Homepage.